-Muscle Magic is a local multiplayer brawler, where up to four players can take control over one of five buffed up wizards and launch a barrage of goofy, gym-themed spells at their opponents.
+Muscle Magic is a local multiplayer brawler, where up to four players take control over a selection of buff wizards as they launch a barrage of goofy, gym-themed spells at their opponents.
 The game was created in Unreal Engine 4, and has been released on Steam, next to running on Nintendo Switch at 60 fps.

 The game was created as a third-year project within the IGAD course in Breda University, meaning the project went through the full development process over the course of a full school year.
-I fulfilled the role of Producer in this project, managing a team of 25 members (at its peak) on my own through the majority of development.
+I fulfilled the role of Producer in this project, managing a team of 20+ members on my own through the majority of development.
 As an extension of my production work, I also held QA management and Marketing & Event management responsibilities throughout production and post-production.

 Release trailer for Muscle Magic.
-The full trailer was created and edited by me.
+The full trailer video was created and edited by me.